RobertARandolph/AdmiralBumbleBee.com/_posts/2021-03-27-4-posts-with-Mixbus-7.md

 Previous tests were done with **Limiter On**, because that is the default state of Mixbus when you open a project.
 I have added additional testing without the limiter this round.

+**REMEMBER** - These numbers only mean something relative to each other _on my system_.
+Your audio device and system may have _different_ latency numbers.
+If you want to see how each DAW stacks up relative to each other, please check the other articles in this series for a _relative_ comparison.

 Reminder, don't trust dweebs on the internet.
 Do the tests yourself, or at least double check my [data](#data).

 # Results